sorengam/sorengam.github.io/index.md

 Before moving to Italy, I completed a DPhil in Mathematics at the University of Oxford.

 This website is permanently under construction.
+(Last update: November 2025.)

 Contact: sorengammelgaard95[at]gmail[dot]com or soren.gammelgaard[at]unimi.it